ngx-components/old_angular-exception-handler-decorator/README.md

 [![AngularJS Express](http://i.imgur.com/nTj9QgN.png)](https://github.com/angular-express/angular-express)

-## Checklist

-Here is a quick reminder of what you should to to create your own [AngularJS Express](https://github.com/angular-express/angular-express) component:

-- Add your code to the `/ngx` directory
-- Update the contents of this README.md file
-- Put your name in the LICENSE file or simple replace/remove the file
-- Delete this section of the README.md file
-- Push everything to a repository GitHub

-Visit the [AngularJS Express](https://github.com/angular-express/angular-express) page for more detailed instructions on how to create your own components.

 ## Angular exception handler decorator

 This component provides you with the boilerplate to decorate the default AngularJS exception handler.